 Food & Drink

 There is generally plenty of beer and water on the boat.
 Please feel free to bring any refreshments that you might desire.
-All I ask is that you refrain from bringing glass bottles and that you take any perishables with you at the end of the sail, otherwise I will have to throw them out.
-Dark & Stormies are the official boat drink.
+Please refrain from bringing glass bottles and that you take any perishables with you at the end of the sail, otherwise I will have to throw them out.